.NET for VFP Developers Training

 overview of user interface controls, data binding, and the use

 of business objects.
-We also introduce the

-live training class is broadcast
+The live training class is broadcast

 directly to your company using Citrix's www.gotomeeting.com.